jurgenei/jurgenei/papers/continuous-architecture-reconcilliation.md

 ```

 > This is NOT an enterprise-wide lineage platform.
-> It is a reference implementation within a critical risk domain.
+> It is a reference implementation within a critical domain.

 ---